Estelope/FurEver/capstone-proposal.md

 Tests for state creation at minimum

-gpt api for dynamic responses?
+GPT api for dynamic responses about your pet or relevant info

 firebase authentication